History of the Los Angeles Angels: First World Series and consistent contention (2000–2009)

 From 2004 to the present the Angels have been in the unfamiliar role of perennial playoff contender; however, they have not returned to the World Series since the 2002 campaign.

 In 2004, newly acquired free-agent Vladimir Guerrero won the American League Most Valuable Player Award as he led the Angels to their first American League West championship since 1986.

 Also in 2004, the Angels mounted a comeback to overcome the division leading Oakland Athletics in the last week of the regular season, clinching the title in the next-to-last game.
 However, they were swept in the American League Division Series 3 games to 0 by the AL Wild Card Boston Red Sox, who, after beating their longtime rivals, the New York Yankees, went on to win their first World Series since 1918.

 In the 2005 season, the Angels became the first team in the American League to clinch their division, doing so with 5 games left in the regular season.
 It was also the first time the team had made the playoffs in back-to-back years.
 The Angels went on in 2005 to beat the AL East champions New York Yankees in the Division Series in 5 games, but lost in the American League Championship Series to the eventual World Series Champions Chicago White Sox in 5 games.
 Pitcher Bartolo Colón, who went 21–8 for the season, was voted A.L.
 Cy Young Award winner in 2005, only the second Angel to be so honored (Dean Chance won the award in 1964).

 While the Angels were not able to play October baseball, several players met or broke individual records in 2006.
 Closer Francisco Rodríguez led the major leagues and broke a franchise record in saves with 47, and became the youngest closer to record 100 career saves.
 Scot Shields led American League setup men in holds with 31, and was second in the league in innings of relief pitched with 87.2 innings.
 Chone Figgins was second in the American League in stolen bases with 52.
 Jered Weaver tied Whitey Ford's American League rookie record by winning the first nine decisions of his career.

+In 2006, the Angels signed a new broadcast television deal with KCOP-TV after 10 seasons with KCAL-TV.

 The Angels finished in second place in the American League West for the 2006 season, missing the postseason for the first time since 2003.
 While a disappointing development for the franchise, the 2006 campaign was the Angels' third straight season with a winning record, a first in club history.
 Owner Arte Moreno vowed that the club would make "major" changes during the offseason, a comment that generated talk in trades or free agent signings of players such as Carlos Lee, Miguel Tejada, Aramis Ramírez or perhaps even Alex Rodriguez.
 Center fielder Gary Matthews, Jr. signed a 5-year, $50-million contract in a deal.